joejcollins/rhapsody-angel/queens/2025-belinda.md

 ## 2025 Marked Queen

+2025-07-14 Saw the queen, eggs and brood.
+Plenty of stores but none in the super that has all be eaten, I am guessing because of the drought there is no nectar.

 2025-07-05 Saw eggs and brood, no signs of swarming.
 Reduced the entrance because there are lots of wasps around.

 2025-06-30 Upgraded to 10 x 10 frames.